 This is why I say that Mother Sisê’s resistance is a figure.

 At last, I finish her portrait and show it to her.
 A lively smile blooms on her face.
-Tears come to her eyes. “hak rora razi bo” she tells me, kissing me on the forehead.
+Tears come to her eyes. “hak rora razi bo” [that justice be done for you] she tells me, kissing me on the forehead.

 December 2 2018, Tarsus Prison